Maggie Malone-Hardin: Professional

 In August 2022, Maggie Malone-Hardin moved to coach at University of Nebraska–Lincoln.
+On top of coaching, she continues to train professionally.
+Her college teammate and now husband Sam Hardin helps coach her.
+Sam has transitioned from being an All-American performer with the Aggies to being Maggie's coach and best friend.

 Olympic Games

-Malone has represented the United States in two editions of the Olympic games, 2016 and 2020 (the latter was actually held in 2021 due to the Covid-19 pandemic).
+Malone has represented the United States in three editions of the Olympic games, 2016, 2020 and 2024 (2020 was actually held in 2021 due to the COVID-19 pandemic).
 In 2016 she finished 25th in the qualifying round with a throw of 56.47 m and thus did not qualify for the finals.
 In 2020 she had the second-best throw in the qualifying round, 63.07 m, and in the final placed 10th with a throw of 59.82 m.

 Malone signed to Nike and began throwing in Fall 2017 and is training for US Outdoor Track and Field Championships.
 As a Master graduate student in marketing (c/o 2019), Malone trains at Texas A&M with Juan De La Garza.